sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

 **Setting up an Embedded Model**

-1. Write a file called `user.js` that has a user model with an attribute `tweets` that contains an embedded tweet model.
+1. Write a file called `user.js` that has a user model with an attribute `tweets` that contains an embedded tweet schema.

 **Writing User/Tweets Routes**